Simplicial isometric embeddings of indefinite metric polyhedra: Introduction

-So by the example in section \ref{section 6} and Theorem \ref{main thm 4} it is seen that the dimension requirements for simplicial isometric embeddings depend on the maximal degree $d$ of any vertex of $\T$, but when the setting is passed to pl isometric embeddings this requirement is removed!
+So by Theorem \ref{main thm 4} and the example in section \ref{section 6} it is seen that the dimension requirements for simplicial isometric embeddings depend on the maximal degree $d$ of any vertex of $\T$, but when the setting is passed to pl isometric embeddings this requirement is removed!
+In particular, the collection of piecewise linear isometric embeddings into Minkowski space seem to satisfy some sort of discrete {\it $h$-principle}, while their simplicial counterparts do not.

+\begin{remark} The main results of this paper were originally posted on arXiv in November of 2012, and were first submitted for publication during the summer of 2013.
+They are also contained in the author's Ph.
+D. Thesis \cite{Minemyer2}.
+In January of 2015, a paper was posted on arXiv by Pavel Galashin and Vladimir Zolotov \cite{GZ} which extends some of these results.
+Specifically, they show that the dimension requirements of Theorem \ref{main thm 3} can be reduced to the same as those of Theorem \ref{main thm 1}.
+Their method is also pretty algorithmic, so in that sense it is an improvement on Theorem \ref{main thm 2} and Section \ref{section 4} below. \end{remark}